Are you experiencing ankle pain without any obvious cause?

 - Injured tendons or nerves, tendinopathy, infection, and stress fractures can be some of the reasons.

-- If you have recently changed shoes, frequently wear high heels, have flat feet, or play sports with repetitive stress on your legs and ankles, such as runners or hikers, sudden ankle pain is common.
+- If you have recently changed shoes, frequently wear high heels, have flat feet, or play sports that repetitively stress your legs and ankles, such as runners or hikers, sudden ankle pain is joint.

 - Lupus is another autoimmune disease that causes inflammation.
 It tends to cause swelling, muscle pain, and joint pain in various parts of the body, including the feet and ankles.